picmansmodel/picmansmodel/README.md

 - 📫 How to reach me: theresa.schlag@gmail.com
 - 😄 Pronouns: she/her

-Feel free to check out my [portfolio] (https://theresa-schlag.com/).
+Feel free to check out my [portfolio](https://theresa-schlag.com/).

 <!--
 **picmansmodel/picmansmodel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.